 If you stick around in your little bubble of the big city, chances are you might not experience nature to its fullest all that often.
-It’s time you branch out, and enjoy the warm(er) weather that’s hit London recently.
-We suggest poking around on the outskirts of the city to experience the wonder of the green spaces that await you.
+And with spring winging its way to the city, and the pretty leaves starting to sprout, there’s no better time to head out on a vibrant wander around a forest.
+We suggest poking around on the outskirts of the city to experience the wonder of the lovely London forests that await you.
 Who knows?
 You might forget you’re in London altogether!

 1. Epping Forest

-A slightly-longer-than-usual trip along the Central line brings you to the edge of Epping Forest.
-A north-east London forest that spreads well into Essex, Epping Forest boasts approximately 1,700 acres of shrubbery.
+A slightly longer-than-usual trip along the Central line brings you to the edge of Epping Forest.
+A north-east London forest that spreads well into Essex, Epping Forest boasts over 6,000 acres of space to explore.
 It makes up London’s largest open space and makes for the perfect spot to unwind and get away from the stress of the city.
-An abundance of lakes, rivers, cute little bridges and plenty of Instagram worthy spots live in this not so little gem.
+An abundance of lakes, rivers, cute little bridges and plenty of Instagram-worthy spots live in this not-so-little gem.
+As you’ll see, it also gets a lovely set of bluebells popping up in the springtime.

 2. Highgate Wood

-Between East Finchley and Highgate hides this gorgeous 28-hectare London forest—an ancient woodland nestled into the background of suburbia.
+Between East Finchley and Highgate hides this gorgeous 28-hectare London forestโan ancient woodland nestled into the background of suburbia.
 Supporting a variety of wildlife habitats, you’ll see plenty of nature and little critters playfully contrasting the usual fast-paced life of a Londoner.
-Highgate Woods offers you a little escape to the countryside without ever having to leave the city.
-Plus, as Instagram will attest to, there’s plenty of cute dogs to swoon over!
+Highgate Wood offers you a little escape to the countryside without ever having to leave the city.
+And you’re sure to come across plenty of cute dogs as you stroll through these forests!

 3. Queen’s Wood

 Queen’s Wood is situated on Muswell Hill and is grouped with four other ancient woods that are thought to have descended from the original ‘Wildwood’, which covered almost the entirety of Britain over five thousand years ago.
-It’s now reduced to this humble yet gorgeous London forest.
-With some remarkable walking paths, we’re sure this little patch of earthy heaven will leaf you feeling refreshed.
+It’s now a bit smaller and is a humble yet gorgeous example of one of London’s forests.
+With some remarkable walking paths, we’re sure this little patch of earthy heaven will leaf you feeling rejuvenated.

 4. Petts Wood